 As you are rewarded for your vulnerability, your desire to reach for deeper vulnerability will naturally increase.
 Track your progress by noting when vulnerability shows up in your interactions and pay attention to the resulting rewards and consequences of your courage.
 Because the results are often profound, you also might notice that vulnerability is contagious; your willingness to share yourself will make you a safe space for others to do the same.
 Honor their desire to grow with you.

 Be aware that people will start seeing you differently.
 Some are going to become raving fans of the new you.
 Some will push back because how you’re showing up will be unsettling for them.
 Try your best to reserve judgment for those who are reacting to the change in you.

 Allowing others to see the real you will force them to check their alignment with how you are evolving.
 Natural endings will occur for those who are not comfortable with the authentic you that is emerging.
 Meeting those people with understanding and love will lead to healthy closure of relationships, ensuring continued admiration and respect on both sides.

 As those who are not in alignment distance themselves from you, those who are in alignment will be hungry for your time and energy.
 Remain open to new opportunities and see where they lead.

 9. Take Care of Yourself

 Vulnerability leads to transformation.
-Living more a more vulnerable life means renegotiating your identity in the world.
+Living more vulnerably means renegotiating your identity in the world.
 Eat well.
 Sleep well.
 Exercise.
 Rely on those who support the new you and lean on them as needed.